open-ephys/onix-bonsai-onix1-docs/articles/tutorials/ephys-socket.md

 ---

-This tutorial shows how to stream ephys data from Bonsai the Open Ephys GUIthrough an intermediary TCP connection.
+This tutorial shows how to stream ephys data from Bonsai the Open Ephys GUI through an intermediary TCP connection.
 This approach lets users take advantage of both the extensibility of Bonsai and specialized visualizers available in the Open Ephys GUI such as the Probe Viewer which is specifically designed for very dense arrays like Neuropixels probes.
 By the end of this